 The Social Work major requires a minimum of 120 total hours to graduate.
-This total includes Liberal Arts Core requirements and the following specified major requirements, plus electives to complete the minimum of 120 hours.
+This total includes UNIFI/General Education requirements and the following specified major requirements, plus electives to complete the minimum of 120 hours.

 Required

-Prerequisites:
+Prerequisites: 12

-BIOL 1014 (840:014)

-Life: Continuity and Change (or any BIOL course)
+BIOL 1014 Life: Continuity and Change (or any BIOL course)

-Any course in LAC Category 1C Quantitative Techniques and Understanding \
+Any course in UNIFI/General Education Quantitative Reasoning

-PSYCH 1001 (400:001) Introduction to Psychology SOC 1000 (980:001) Introduction to Sociology Social Work SOC 2020 (980:080) Statistics for Social Research 3 SW 1001 Introduction to Social Work and Social Services 3 SW 2091 (450:091) Practice with Individuals 3 SW 3185 (450:185) Social Work Research 3 SW 3192 (450:192) Practice with Groups and Families 3 SW 4144 (450:144g) Social Policies and Issues 3 SW 4163 (450:163g) Diversity and Difference 3 SW 4164 (450:164g) Human Behavior and the Social Environment 3 SW 4196 (450:196g) Practice with Communities and Organizations 3 SW 4200 Field Instruction (11 hours required) " 11 Select at least three of the following: SW 1041 (450:041) Social Welfare: A World View SW 2045 (450:045) American Racial and Ethnic Minorities SW 3102 (450:102) Conflict Resolution SW 3179 Cooperative Educat tion (3 hours) SW 4121 (450:121g) Social Work in Mental Health Settings SW 4143 (450:143g) Self-Care and Stress Management in Helping Professions SW 4171/5171 (450:171g) Addictions Treatment SW 4173/5173 (450:173g) Social Services for Older Adults SW 4175/5175 (450:175g) Child Welfare Policy and Practice SW 4193 (450:193g) Models of Social Work Practice SW 4194/5194 (450:194g) Seminar in Social Work Total Hours 59 STAT 1772 (800:072) will substitute e for SOC 2020 (980:080) .
-SW 4200 can also be taken for 4 add litional credit hours on an elective basis.
+PSYCH 1001 Introduction to Psychology

+SOC 1000 Introduction to Sociology

+Social Work

+SOC SCI 2020 Social Sciences Statistics 3

+SW 1001 Introduction to Social Work and Social Services 3

+SW 2091 Practice with Individuals 3

+SW 3185 Social Work Research 3

+SW 3192 Practice with Groups and Families 3

+SW 4144 Social Policies and Issues 3

+SW 4163 Diversity and Difference 3

+SW 4164 Human Behavior and the Social Environment 3

+SW 4196 Practice with Communities and Organizations 3

+SW 4200 Field Instruction (11 hours required) 11

+Select at least three of the following: 9

+SW 1041 Global Social Work

+SW 2045 American Racial and Minoritized Populations

+SW 3102 Conflict Resolution

+SW 3179 Cooperative E ducation (3 hours)

+SW 4121 Social Work in Mental Health Settings

+SW 3143 Self-Care and Stress Management in Helping Professions

+SW 4171/5171 Addictions Treatment

+SW 4173/5173 Social Services for Older Adults

+SW 3175 Child Welfare Policy and Practice

+SW 4193 Models of Social Work Practice

+SW 4194/5194 Seminar in Social Work

+Total Hours 59

+SW 4200 can also be taken for 4 additional credit hours on an elective basis.

-\\\ SW 4194/5194 (450:194g) may be repeated on different topics.
+SW 4194/5194 may be repeated on different topics.

 A minimum cumulative grade point average for all college work of 2.50 is required for admission to the Social Work major.
+A minimum cumulative and UNI grade point average of 2.50 is required to take SW 4200.
+All required courses for the Social Work major require a C (2.00) or higher to count towards the major.
 A minimum UNI grade point average of 2.50 is required for graduation as a Social Work major.